BryanCrotaz/ember-cli-browser-update/README.md

 This config object is passed to browser-update as its `buoop` variable.
 Full documentation can be found at [Browser-Update](http://browser-update.org/customize.html).

+The `test: true` parameter always shows the header bar regardless of the browser - useful for testing.

 Default values set up in the service are:
 ```
 browserUpdate: {